dkariyawasam/Project_Indika_Old/README.md

 Objective

 - Gym leaders 1-7 can be challenged in any order.
-- Most pokemon are found through wild ecounters
+- The wild encounter pool is from classic Kanto + HGSS

 ----
 ### Gym Leaders